EthnoenergeticsThis is a featured page

-In human thermodynamics, ethnoenergetics, from the Greek prefix ethno-, a combining form meaning race, culture, or people, is the energetic study of races, cultures, and people.
-The term and subject was first introduced in the 1973 paper “Slavery, Surplus, and Stratification on the Northwest Coast: the Ethnoenergetics of an Incipient Stratification System” by American anthropologist Eugene Ruyle.
+In 1973, American anthropologist Eugene Ruyle, in his “Slavery, Surplus, and Stratification on the Northwest Coast: the Ethnoenergetics of an Incipient Stratification System”, introduced the term ethnoenergetics.
 [1] In ethnoenergetics, according to Ruyle, labor, value, money, and capital are all forms of “ethnoenergy”, defined as “somatic energy expended by the members of a population”, that property is an “ethnoenergetic field”, and that money is “a symbol for energy, a claim on the energy of other people.”
 [2]

 See also